st8st8/airavata/docs/index.rst

 Polla (πολλά - in Greek "lots of / multi") is a Django 1.8+ library that allows you to hosts multiple dynamic sites running on a single Django instance/db.

 I have been using a customized version of `dynamicsites <https://bitbucket.org/uysrc/django-dynamicsites/overview>`_ for a while now.
-But with the new features from Django 1.7 and 1.8, there exists another simpler, and more pythonesque IMHO, way to achieve the same results.
+But with the new features from Django 1.7 and 1.8, there exists another simpler way to achieve the same results.
 Polla is an attempt at that *other* way.

 This project is licensed under the `BSD 2-Clause License <http://bb.levit.be/django-polla/src/default/LICENSE.txt>`_